 "Sure, if your mother says fine."
 Sil roughed up Triste's hair as she spoke.

 OldBerry opened the small door and waved Sil inside.
-Not much taller and slighter than most gnomes, Sil was one of the few that did not have to stoop in the OldBerry's cabin.
+Not much taller and definitely slighter than most gnomes, Sil was one of the few that did not have to stoop in the OldBerry's cabin.
+The tiny space was strewn about with tools and bits and pieces of wood and metal.
+A workbench was beside OldBerry, a nearly completed wooden scorpion languidly hobbling in a circle atop it, and on the other side of OldBerry, as he sank into his chair, was the open counter.
+Beyond was the outside and his busy children prancing and laughing.
 Kicking a stool with his foot as he sat down, OldBerry picked up his pipe and began to smoke without bothering to light it.
 The bowl of the pipe heated bright orange anyway and thin trails of white and grey escaped into the air.
 Sil took the stool and sat opposite him, watching as the smoke rose into the air with each puff, long thin wispy streams of grey followed by thicker clouds of cottony whites.
 OldBerry passed the pipe to Sil who took in a long draught and held, then slowly let out smoke in small bursts.
 Stern-faced, OldBerry sat back thick-eyed and watched Sil's willowy streams follow his own.
-The smoke swirled unnaturally and formed into small dragons and birds and tiny faceless men leaping and throwing spears.
-Her face serene in concentration, Sil moved the air in tiny battles and dances.
+The smoke swirled unnaturally and formed into small dragons and birds and tiny faceless men who lept and threw smoke spears.
+Her face serene in concentration, Sil moved the air in tiny battles and dances, shifting the air with her AirShy, and kept her concentration firm as she passed the pipe back.
 OldBerry smiled and chuckled, intently watching Sil's stories play out in the air as he took the pipe back and puffed again.